 Factors that influence home value

-It is important for investors to comprehend how potential land values affects property returns in order to make more informed choices.
+It is important for investors to comprehend how potential land values effect property returns in order to make more informed choices.

 Over time land appreciates due to its limited supply.
 As the human population increases, demand for land rises increasing its value as well.
 The magnitude at which land depreciates and/or physical obsoletion differ from one property to another but if abandoned land continues to depreciate until eventually adding no value.